-It is essential for every online merchant site to make sure that clients can effortlessly interact with the products.
-It is equally essential for the websites to familiarize a new client/customer with their products/services in an attractive and lucid manner.
+Every online merchant site needs to make sure that clients can effortlessly interact with the products.
+It is equally essential for the websites to familiarize a new client/customer with their products/services attractively and lucidly.
 A web-designer or web-developer is supposed to consider these vital factors when working on a project.
 The ‘usability practitioners’ can help these professionals reduce the risks due to flawed decisions.
 The ‘usability experts’ validate the design to maximize the usefulness of a product/service.
 The UI/UX design services create usability reports to help the developers/designers understand the research results.
 A few tips may help the ‘usability experts’ create actionable and comprehensible reports for website developers/designers.

 Businesses invest in ‘usability analyses’ to reach their goals as quickly as possible.
 The usability-experts may build a direct link between reaching the commercial goal and resolving the usability issues on the reports.
 The experts can align the usability insights with the main business objectives after having a complete understanding of the clients’ demands.

 The vague information on the usability report may lead to confusion amongst the web developers/designers.
 In this scenario, a developer/designer may ignore the report or may try to resolve an issue that requires no correction.
 Hence, it is crucial to include the usability findings as clearly and specifically as possible.
 The usability-expert may clear the context for any issue after mentioning it in the report and give developers/designers a clear idea.

 Blaming the Design Instead of the Users

 It is crucial not to blame the users when generating a ‘Usability Report’.
 This may shift the focus from the problems within a design to the users.
 It is an unfavourable outcome.
 It does not clear the problem to a website developer/designer and the problem remains uncorrected.
 An experienced ‘usability practitioner’ always tries to improve the comfort level of users.